 Eco Friendly Cookware 101: Cookware and Bakeware

 Studies have linked higher aluminum levels to health issues ranging from anemia to Parkinson’s.
 Pans with an aluminum core within cookware made of safer metals (such as stainless steel) are okay.
 Just don’t let the food touch the aluminum.
-This is also why I don't recommend cooking with aluminium foil.
+This is also why I don't recommend cooking with aluminum foil.

 Copper pots and pans may contain trace amounts of nickel, which some people can be allergic to.
 In some cases, the metals can leach into the food.
 Look for Copper-core cookware.